renovate-bot/zw/docs/guides/02_ice.md

 The flags can be combined in any order, e.g: `extract'!-'`.

-### `ziextract`
+### `ziextract` {#ziextract}

 Sometimes a more uncommon unpacking operation is needed.
 In such case you can directly use the function that implements the ice – it is called `ziextract`.

 It recognizes the following options:

 1. `--auto` – runs the automatic extraction.
 2. `--move` – performs the one-directory-level-up move of the files after unpacking.
 3. `--norm` - prevents the archive file removal.
 4. And also one option specific only to the function: `--nobkp`, which prevents clearing of the plugin's dir before the extraction – normally all the files except the archive are being moved into `._backup` directory and after that the extraction is performed. - `extract` ice also skips creating the backup **if** more than one archive is found or given as the argument.

-### Supported File Formats
+### Supported File Formats {#supported-file-formats}

 - Zip,
 - RAR,